Galser/tfev5-cluster-module-aws-demo/README.md

 ```bash
 terraform apply -target=module.bootstrap_aws.module.new_vpc --auto-approve
 ```
 > Note that we are using *targeted* apply, to have infra deliberately deployed before TFE and because we mixing all parts in one repository for the simplification.
-In a real environment, you should better have a network / VPC / DB / Storage layers as separate parts and projects.
+In a real environment, you should better have a network / VPC / DB / Storage layers as separate parts and projects, deployed for example as part of CI/CD stages.

 Example sanitized output (*passwords and sensitive information masqueraded*) can be found here : [terrafor_apply_network_layer.md](terrafor_apply_network_layer.md)